denten-books/plain-text/main.md

 terabytes of textual material, transforming inscription into evidence.
 That is not all these institutions are, but they are also that.

-#### Dealing with textuality
+#### Macro and Micro

 Such textual proliferation comes at a cost.
 Until recently, the bread and butter of literary scholarship has been close reading.
 Close reading like critical thinking is an idea that is easier to perform than to explain, because the details become contentious as soon as they are formalized.[^ln12-closereading] I will tread carefully by committing myself to some notion of deliberate and reflective practice aimed at deep comprehension.
 The Partnership for Assessment of Readiness for College and Careers (PARCC), the organization responsible for the Common Core standards being implemented in schools across the United States today, promotes close reading as "thorough," "methodical," and "analytical" practice that "enables students to reflect on the meanings of individual words and sentences; the order in which sentences unfold; and the development of ideas over the course of the text, which ultimately leads students to arrive at an understanding of the text as a whole [@PARCC2012, 7]."
-The general movement here is from "words" to "work."
+The general movement here is from "text" on the page to "work" (text as a whole, in the language of the report).
 The model of textuality implicit in the project of close reading assumes an environment of a well-defined literary canon, naturally accessible to the human intellect.
 For the duration of the "Gutenberg galaxy," the age of print, a well-educated person might have been expected to internalize some several hundred or perhaps thousands major texts constituting the canon.

 The expansion of the textual field and its relative liberation from physical media have radically increased the cognitive demands of literary engagement.
-The pipeline between word and work has lengthened considerably.
+The pipeline between text and work has lengthened considerably.
 On the one side, the matter of canon formation can no longer be relegated to stable, long-term systems of social filtration.
 Seen form the perspective of a literary interface, the database, the social stream, and the search engine are tools for